Note: This file is about 140K in size so may take a few seconds to load,

 We might well ask why he was like that.
 What troubled

 him?
-Perhaps it was the situation of Arabia caught between
+Perhaps it was the situation of Arabia caught between the

 two great powers of Constantinople and Persia.
-Maybe
+Maybe he was

 struck by the human condition, the question of the meaning

-of life, the pagan atrocities of those about him, or
+of life, the pagan atrocities of those about him, or even

 by the middle-age crisis, if Third World people experience

 that.
-Perhaps his inner anguish was a result of combination
+Perhaps his inner anguish was a result of combination of

 all these, particularly if Muhammad looked to accomplish

 something concrete for his Arab people.
-It may be that
+It may be that having

-a sense of national destiny, he felt he ought really
+a sense of national destiny, he felt he ought really to be

 able to do something significant.